whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations Embrace High Standards.md

 Spiritual growth can be joyful rather than stressful when you approach it without shame and guilt, as part of a group of friends that bring out the best in each other.
 As long as you're truly committed to that path of spiritual growth, mistakes are simply learning opportunities along the way.

-Recall that "spirituality" means how you relate to yourself and the world.
-"Spiritual growth" simply means learning how to relate to yourself and the world in a better way, including with integrity, awareness, bravery, joy, generosity, respect for the Earth, and healthy personal boundaries.
-The three core spiritual practices lead to spiritual growth by helping you relate to the world with gratitude, by giving your sacred gifts, and living in reciprocity.**
+For me, "spirituality" means how you relate to yourself and the world.
+Thus, "spiritual growth" means learning to relate to yourself and the world in a better way, including with integrity, awareness, bravery, joy, generosity, respect for the Earth, and healthy personal boundaries.
+The three core spiritual practices lead to spiritual growth by helping you relate to the world with gratitude, by identifying and giving your sacred gifts, and living in reciprocity.**

 Recognizing two complementary truths will accelerate your spiritual growth.
 First, _you are already perfect,_ even with all your faults.
 Second, _you have unmet potential,_ and you must strive to fulfill it to give your deepest love.
 The first truth is about self-acceptance, and the second is about growth.

-Deep self-acceptance is the foundation for deep spiritual growth, so your growth will be limited without it.
-If you feel self-doubt or low self-worth, pause trying to grow and focus on total self-acceptance.
+Self-acceptance is the foundation for spiritual growth, so your growth will be limited without it.
+If you feel self-doubt or low self-worth, focus on total self-acceptance.
 You are perfect as you are now, faults and all, and you're basically ok.
-With this self-acceptance, see your unmet potential, and grow to meet it.**
+With this self-acceptance, see your unmet potential, and grow to meet it.

-When you adopt these attitudes and hold yourself to a high standard, your rate of growth will increase.
-You will learn life lessons faster because you won't waste time feeling shame and guilt.
-Just notice your mistakes, learn from them, and move on.
+When you hold yourself to high standards, your rate of growth will increase.
+You won't waste time feeling shame and guilt.
+You will just notice your mistakes, learn from them, and move on.

-These shame-free and guilt-free attitudes to spiritual growth are foundational so that people can hold themselves and each other to high standards of behavior and grow from their mistakes.
-Part 3 will share more detail about how to embrace high standards to form deep relationships, healthy communities and eventually healthy nations based on the stories of others who have done this.

-Hold yourself and others to high standards of excellent behavior to create a culture of deep trust in your life, so that in your relationships qualities like integrity, bravery, awareness, and generosity are simply normal and expected.
+These shame-free and guilt-free attitudes to spiritual growth are essential.
+Embrace them to hold yourself and others to high standards and create a relationships of deep trust, so that qualities like integrity, bravery, awareness, and generosity become normal.

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #23<br/>Practice bravery</div>
 <div class="rev-act-body">Think of a fear that you're avoiding right now.
 You may have lied and you're afraid to admit it, or you're afraid to quit an unsatisfying job.
 Face your fear, recognize that you can handle whatever comes, and do the thing you're afraid to do.</div></div>

 ### References

+[xxx-black elk speaks|footnotes]-aaa (Neihardt, 2014, "Footnotes")

+[xxx-odoc|ch32]-aaa (Randolph, 2024, "Chapter 32: A Study in Privilege and World-Shaping - the Police")

+[xxx-huron farmers of the north|44]-aaa (Trigger, 1969, 44)

+[xxx-when buffalo ran|lessons prairie]-aaa (Grinnell, 2005, "Lessons of the Prairie")

+[xxx-joseph brave truth|p336]-aaa (Wood, 1936, 336)

 [xxx-opensecrets capitalizing on conflict]-aaa (Auble, 2021)